mattermost/docs/source/onboard/ad-ldap-groups-synchronization.rst

 .. note::

-   Members who have been synced as part of a group cannot change their role via **View Members** in Mattermost.
+   Members who have been synced as part of a group cannot have their role changed via **View Members** in Mattermost.

 Add or Remove Groups from Teams
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^